Contributing to a more circular economy

 We believe that we need a more circular economy, and that is why we fully support the introduction of a Deposit Return Scheme (DRS).
 But what does this mean exactly?
 A DRS will charge anyone buying a drink in a bottle or can a small deposit, which will then be returned to them when they return their empty container to be recycled.
 The main benefits of a DRS include reducing litter, increasing recycling rates, and enhancing the quality of recycled content that can then be used to make new bottles and cans.

-Pembrokeshire’s tasty, refreshing water is everything to us, so of course we want to actively protect our local sources.
+Pembrokeshire’s tasty, refreshing water is everything to us, so of course we want to actively protect our local resources.
 Collaborating with others to protect and encourage good practice and sustainable water use is very important to us.
-That’s why we have been recognised for our dedication to responsible water management and collaboration, as well as strong engagement with the local community.
+That’s why in 2025 we underwent our initial Alliance for Water Stewardship (AWS) certification and achieved Core status, recognising our outstanding commitment to managing water responsibly.

-The Alliance of Water Stewardship Standard is an international accredited standard for measuring responsible water stewardship across social, cultural, environmental, and economic criteria.
+The AWS Standard is an international accredited standard for measuring responsible water stewardship across social, cultural, environmental, and economic criteria.
 Follow the links below for more information about Princes Gate's commitment to AWS:

 Rewilding OUR Princes Gate HQ

-Now, we’re not claiming to be experts on rewilding, but that hasn’t stopped us transforming 5 hectares of fields around the Princes Gate factory into a thriving, natural landscape full of wildlife, including ducks and bees.
-Pete has worked with us for a long time and saw the potential in the land around us.
-He got some advice from the specialists, including The Royal Botanical Gardens in Carmarthen and set about creating fields of wild flowers and vegetation, a pond with a duck house, bee hives and log mounds to provide many safe havens for the local wildlife, and for the team when they want to take some time out with a coffee (ahem… or a water!).
+Now, we’re not claiming to be experts on rewilding, but that hasn’t stopped us transforming our four-hectare field around the Princes Gate factory into a thriving, natural landscape for wildlife, including ducks and bees.
+Pete has worked with us for a long time as an engineer and saw the potential in the land around us.
+He got some advice from the specialists, including The Royal Botanical Gardens in Carmarthen and set about creating fields of wild flowers and vegetation, a pond with a duck house, bee hives full of honey and log mounds to provide many safe havens for the local wildlife, and for the team when they want to take some time out with a coffee (ahem… or a water!).

 Key dates